ShikiSuen/MIT-NTL-License/README.md

 # MITBP-License
-A customized MIT License with additional terms to ask users not to misuse the original project name.
+A customized MIT License with additional no-trademark terms.